jphaugla/datastax-bank-techday/streaming/README.md

 verify the correct kafka in path from brew
-	`which kafka-topics` should return "/usr/local/bin/kafka-topics"
-	`ls -lrt /usr/local/bin/kafka-topics` should point to "../Cellar/kafka/1.1.0/bin/kafka-topics"
+	`which kafka-topics` should return "/usr/local/bin/kafka-topics" double check the link is correct in /usr/local/bin for desired version `ls -lrt /usr/local/bin/kafka-topics` should point to "../Cellar/kafka/1.1.0/bin/kafka-topics"